kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 them effectively, staying informed, and how I adapt to changes.

 I can't control whether we're heading toward a soft landing or something more disruptive.
-But I can control whether I'm learning and staying curious rather than just reacting with fear or avoidance.
+But I can control whether I'm learning and staying curious rather than reacting from fear or avoidance.

 ## Three Potential Futures

-I'm not sure where this all goes, and I'm not great at predictions!
-That said, here are a few possible futures I could see:
+I'm not sure where this all goes.
+That said, here are a few possible futures:

 **Soft Landing:** AI becomes a powerful collaborative tool and doesn't fully replace human cognitive work.
 We find a new state where humans and AI